An Empirical Study of Generative AI Adoption in Software Engineering: Data Availability

 \section{Data Availability}

-The questionnaire, the collected data, and the quantitative and qualitative data analysis artifacts, including Python scripts that produce all results from the collected data, are available in our online open science repository [to be published on Zenodo].
+The questionnaire, the collected data, and the quantitative and qualitative data analysis artifacts, including Python scripts that produce all results from the collected data, are available in our online open science repository \cite{Giray2025}.